svtk/kotlin-swift-interopedia/docs/functions/DSL.md

 }

 func example(){
-    Dsl().experiments { experimentsDsl in
+    dslBlock { dsl in
-        experimentsDsl.enable(experiment: Experiment(key: "key1", description: "desc1"))
+        dsl.experiments { e in e.enable(experiment: Experiment(key: "key1", description: "param123")) }
+        return dsl
     }
 }
 ```

-In Swift, you can find an [article](https://habr.com/ru/company/tinkoff/blog/455760/) on Habr about DSL in Swift , and there is also a [GitHub repository](https://github.com/carson-katri/awesome-result-builders) with a list of Swift libraries built on DSL.
+In Swift, you can find an [article](https://habr.com/ru/company/tinkoff/blog/455760/) on Habr about DSL in Swift, and there is also a [GitHub repository](https://github.com/carson-katri/awesome-result-builders) with a list of Swift libraries built on DSL.

 ---
 [Table of contents](/README.md)